-At OTR we offer a wide range of one-to-one therapies.
+At OTR we offer a wide range of one-to-one therapies for 11-18 year olds.
 So whatever you’ve got going on, and however you want to work through it, we have something for you.

 Our team of therapists come from a wide range of backgrounds and work in a variety of ways.
 They’ve all been chosen to work at OTR because whatever technique they have trained in, they will listen to what you say and won’t judge you.